thieuk/coffee-tea-ecommerce/README.md

-## Visit the site
+## Demo site
 https://thieuk.github.io/coffee-tea-ecommerce/

 ## How to Run Locally

 You need to install Node.js.
-Go to this link https://nodejs.org/en/download/ and install Node. <br>
+Go to this link https://nodejs.org/en/download/ and install Node.

 ### Once Node.js is installed:
 * Open terminal